 “Taste of the 24 is a great opportunity to support local charities while enjoying outstanding food from 24 of our area’s finest restaurants during the Rolex 24 At Daytona,” Daytona International Speedway President Joie Chitwood III said.
 “The suites high atop Daytona’s backstretch provide a superb view for fine dining as well as all the drama that unfolds during North America’s premier endurance sports car race.”

-Seating is limited, so make reservations early.
-Tickets are $75 per person and include free event parking through Gate 70, Taste of the 24 event admission and one weekend pass to the Rolex 24 at Daytona.
-Or, pay $95 for Taste of the 24 admission, parking, a weekend race pass and a chance to win a Rolex watch.
+Tickets are $95 per person and include premier event parking, Taste of the 24 event admission, a weekend pass to the Rolex 24 at Daytona with Sprint FANZONE access and a chance to win a Rolex watch.
 Tickets for children 12 and under may be purchased at the door for $24.
+Seating will be limited.

 6.14.2018Three Medal of Honor Recipients to be honored during Coke Zero Sugar 400 Weekend.

 6.13.2018Erik Jones take media on the Toyota Thrill Ride at Daytona International Speedway and talks about his chances in upcoming Coke Zero Sugar 400.

 6.12.2018Bubba Wallace, Daytona International Speedway Partner On Special Coke Zero Sugar 400 Ticket Package